Abelmoschus manihot

 Growing

 New plants are usually started from cuttings taken from selected varieties.
 Cuttings of mature wood around 50 cm (1.5 ft) long are taken and planted one-thirds to one-half deep into soil that has been enriched with organic matter.
-If not being planted right away, the cuttings can be left to stand cut end in water for a few days, with the water changed daily to avoid stem rot from setting in.
+If not being planted right away, the cuttings can be left to stand cut end in water for a few days, with the water changed daily to avoid stem rot.

 Growth performance is best in rich, free-draining clay-loam, loam, sandy-loam and loamy-sand soils of an acid to neutral nature, generally with a pH of 5.0 to 7.0 and on sites with full to partial sun exposure.
 It has poor tolerance to drought, limestone soils, waterlogging or shade conditions, which result in reduced leaf production and a high incidence of disease.